erroronline1/qualitymanagement/readme.md

 this tool provides your company with an application to have an easier access to your quality management system. if you provide your employees with access via this assistant it might be way more easy to have them use only the latest documentation version. it does access files that could be reached by file-explorer as well, but avoiding the latter way prevents the employees to make copies that may become obsolete, at least to some degree.

 * global access to qm-related ressources for every employee
-* easy lookup methods for finding documents, materials and orders regardless of storage path or restricted erp-access, in case alternative search term are provided it is even more easy to find these
+* easy lookup methods for finding documents, materials and orders regardless of storage path or restricted erp-access, in case alternative search terms are provided it is even more easy to find these
 * easy content updates directly from the provided vba-interfaces
 * compatible to ms ie11 because it was built for it, tested successfully with firefox, chrome and edge as well
 * easily extendable with modules for various custom data automation